pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 Choose from the following approaches to configure your backend:

 * Build Tools:
   * Use this option if testing is important to your team's workflow.
-With Build Tools you will not have to manually push changes to your code repository.
+You will not have to manually push changes to your Pantheon code repository.

 * Dashboard Upstream:
   *  Use this option if you prefer a more streamlined configuration.